ClosureTree/closure_tree/README.md

 ### Object destroy fails with MySQL 5.7+

-A bug was introduced in the query optimizer.
+A bug was introduced in MySQL's query optimizer.
 [See the workaround here](https://github.com/mceachen/closure_tree/issues/206).

 ## Testing with Closure Tree